Caso Avícola Villalobos

 Lisa raised five exceptions: unfulfilled condition (the claim was premature because the summary opposition proceeding remained pending), defective complaint (the proper procedural track was the summary proceeding under Clause Twenty-Fifth of Forrajera's articles of incorporation and Article 228 of the Commercial Code), lack of standing (the harmful acts were performed by persons distinct from Lisa, S.A.), prescription (the alleged acts dated from 1998 to 2005, exceeding the one-year period under Article 1673 of the Civil Code), and expiration.

-The court granted the exceptions of unfulfilled condition, lack of standing, and prescription, and denied those of defective complaint and expiration.
-No special cost award was made.
+The court granted the exceptions of unfulfilled condition, lack of standing, and prescription, and denied those of defective complaint and expiration, with no special cost award.
 The result blocked Forrajera's damages claim at first instance, though the legal basis for dismissal would be partially reconfigured on appeal.
 Both parties appealed.

 II.
 Appeal

-Unfulfilled condition (granted, affirming first instance).
-The Chamber confirmed that Article 228 of the Commercial Code conditions the excluded shareholder's liability on the finality of the exclusion resolution.
-While the summary opposition proceeding (Expediente 01045-2011-00112) remained pending, the damages claim was premature.
-The Chamber cited Civil Chamber of the Supreme Court jurisprudence (Expediente 0002-2015-00083) and Amparo Chamber precedent (Amparo 908-2015).
+On the defective complaint exception, the Chamber accepted Lisa's argument and reversed the first instance: Clause Twenty-Fifth of Forrajera's articles of incorporation and Article 1039 of the Commercial Code require disputes between a company and its shareholders to be resolved through summary proceedings, so Forrajera's use of the ordinary track constituted a determinative procedural defect.
+On the unfulfilled condition exception, it affirmed the first instance: Article 228 of the Commercial Code conditions the excluded shareholder's liability on the finality of the exclusion resolution, and while the summary opposition proceeding (Expediente 01045-2011-00112) remained pending, the damages claim was premature, a conclusion the Chamber supported with Civil Chamber of the Supreme Court jurisprudence (Expediente 0002-2015-00083) and Amparo Chamber precedent (Amparo 908-2015).

-Prescription (denied, reversing first instance).
-The Chamber corrected the logical contradiction of simultaneously finding the claim premature and time-barred.
-The limitation period under Article 1506(1) of the Civil Code runs from the date the obligation becomes enforceable; because the exclusion resolution was not final, prescription had not begun.
+The Chamber denied the exceptions of lack of standing and prescription, reversing the first instance on both.
+As to standing, it held that a preliminary standing objection cannot resolve the merits: the complaint attributes both direct and indirect participation to Lisa, which suffices for passive standing, and whether Lisa actually participated is a merits question.
+As to prescription, it corrected the logical contradiction of simultaneously finding the same claim premature and time-barred, since the limitation period under Article 1506(1) of the Civil Code runs from the date the obligation becomes enforceable, and because the exclusion resolution was not final, prescription had not begun to run.

 III.
 Constitutional Amparo

-Forrajera alleged violations of due process and access to justice, arguing that the first-instance order denying the defective complaint exception was not appealable and that the appellate chamber therefore should never have heard Lisa's appeal.
-Forrajera invoked Article 96 of the Civil Procedure Code to argue that the ordinary proceeding was correct.
+Forrajera alleged violations of due process and access to justice, arguing that the first-instance order denying the defective complaint exception was not appealable, so the appellate chamber should never have heard Lisa's appeal, and invoked Article 96 of the Civil Procedure Code to argue that the ordinary proceeding was correct.

 With this denial, the dismissal of the damages claim became final across all instances, definitively closing the proceeding in favor of Lisa, S.A.